fujitake/k8slearn/README.md

 ### Misc

-- How to prepare SSL Cert
+- How to prepare SSL Cert by Let's Encrypt
 - Create SSL Cert with ECC
 - Create container images for x86-64 and ARM64 by Docker

 ## 目的